Massive sinkhole beneath IIT-Delhi flyover repaired, traffic resumes | Business

 A massive sinkhole on the road under IIT-Delhi flyover was repaired overnight, allowing vehicular movement in the area, officials said on Sunday.

-The repair work on the road cavity was completed in ''record time'' by workers of the Delhi Jal Board and the Public Works Department, they said.
+The repair work was completed in ''record time'' by workers of the Delhi Jal Board and the Public Works Department, they said.

 A senior PWD official said efforts were initiated immediately to repair the cavity on the road.